-In today’s market we need to put your offer in asap; ideally within a few hours.
-Before we can put an offer in on a home, there are a few things you need to know:
+In today’s market, we need to put your offer in asap, ideally within a few hours.
+Before we can put an offer on a home, there are a few things we need to get from you:

-Full legal name: Please email us the full legal name of anyone who will be on the contract as well as their phone number and email address.
+Full legal name: If you haven’t already done so, please provide us the full legal name of anyone who will be on the contract as well as their phone number and email address.

 Offer price: What price do you want to offer for the home?
-Let’s have a discussion about the sale to list price in the neighborhood.
-It will tell you a lot about whether you should expect to pay below asking price, asking price, or above asking price based on today’s market.
+Let’s have a discussion about the sale-to-list price ratio in the neighborhood.
+It will tell you a lot about whether you should expect to pay below the asking price, asking price, or above the asking price based on today’s market.

-Your walk away price: Don’t expect to pay your initial offer price as it’s rare for a seller to accept your initial offer without some negotiating back and forth.
+Your walk-away price: Don’t expect to pay your initial offer price as it’s rare for a seller to accept your initial offer without some negotiating back and forth.
 That’s why it’s called an initial offer.
-In addition to deciding what offer you want to put in to start, we need you to decide now how much you’re willing to pay for this property and what your walk away price is before thing get heated and emotional.
+In addition to deciding what offer you want to put in to start, we need you to decide now how much you’re willing to pay for this property and what your walk-away price is before things get heated and emotional.

-Earnest money: How much earnest money are you comfortable putting down on this property?
+Earnest money: Earnest money is essentially a good faith payment showing you are serious about moving forward with the purchase.
+How much earnest money are you comfortable putting down on this property?
 Typically, contracts in Indiana ask for 1% of the purchase price as earnest money.
-This earnest money is due in two days.
+Earnest money is due within two days of contract acceptance.
 The earnest money is part of your down payment.
-For example: if you’re planning to put $40,000 for a down payment and you’re paying $15,000 in earnest money, at closing you would owe an additional $25,000 for the remainder of the down payment.
+For example, if you’re planning on $40,000 for a down payment and you’re paying $15,000 in earnest money, at closing you would owe an additional $25,000 for the remainder of the down payment.

-Home warranty: Do you want to ask the seller to provide a home warranty on the property?
+Home warranty: If you haven’t purchased a home warranty, do you want to ask the seller to provide a home warranty?

 Contingencies: Any other contingencies we need to be aware of?
-Do you need to sell your current home before we can buy this home?
+Do you need to sell your current home before you can buy this home, for example?

 Lastly, buyers sometimes want to know what happens if the contract is accepted and they have a change of heart or the inspection reveals a huge problem.
-If the inspection reveals a huge problem (aka Defects) I can help you navigate through that for a reasonable outcome (lines 214 through 223 of the Purchase Agreement for an explanation of Defects and how to handle them).
-If it’s a change of heart you must consult a Real Estate Attorney for advice.
+If the inspection reveals a huge problem (aka defect) I can help you navigate through that for a reasonable outcome (see lines 214 through 223 of the Purchase Agreement for an explanation of defects and how to handle them).
+If you have a change of heart and decide not to go through with the purchase, you must consult a real estate attorney for advice.

 Want to review the contract in advance?
-Review the Indiana Purchase Agreement
+Click to see a blank Purchase Agreement.